sasneeBlr/scribo/README.md

 Scribo can be configured to disable printing the logs on adb terminal and instead only send it to the file.
 This might be needed in certain scenarios to enhance performance of the application.

+### Retrieve Log File
+Starting v1.2.0, scribo provides with an option to easily retrieve the log file from the device.
+This new API can be used to send the log file containing the debug logs to be sent from the device.
+When this API is invoked, user gets a list of services that can be used to send the log file from the device.
+(Bluetooth, Email, ShareIT etc).
+If the intention is to email the log file, scribo exposes an API to prepopulate the list of people to whom the email needs to be sent.

 ---

 # Usage